 SAPs also play an important role in process of deciding whether such employees can be returned to safety-sensitive duties, all of which protects employees, employers, and the public.
 Interested providers should note that US DOT Substance Abuse Professional qualification is often recognized by private payers and other federal programs so additional professional opportunities may evolve out of this qualification.
 To become a SAP qualified to provide evaluations under U.S. Department of Transportation drug and alcohol programs eligible licensed professionals (identified above) must have knowledge of and clinical experience in the diagnosis and treatment of substance-abuse related disorders; knowledge of applicable regulations and guidelines; complete mandatory training; pass a qualifying examination; and fulfill an on-going continuing education requirement.

 The US Department of Transportation does not qualify or publish a list of SAPs, rather individual practitioners qualify by complying with applicable requirements and maintaining the proof of their qualification (training completion and examination documentation).
 Eligible licensed professionals who are interested in becoming US DOT SAPs can click on the link below to read the new rules.
 Program Services Continuing Education is listed on the US DOT website as a provider of SAP training and testing.

-We offer the US DOT Substance Abuse Professional Qualification Training and National Exam by home study or by immediate access online course.
+We offer the US DOT Substance Abuse Professional Qualification Training and National Exam by immediate access online course.
 Also available are the US DOT Substance Abuse Professional renewal courses (12 CE Credit requirement) which have to be completed every 36 months.
 For more information visit our course catalog.
 The link is at the top of this page.
 To visit the US DOT website for information about their Drug and alcohol program paste this link into your browser address bar. http://www.dot.gov/odapc">http://www.dot.gov/odapc